JonesKisaka/The-Jones-Website/README.md

 # Jones Kisaka - Portfolio Website

-A modern portfolio website built with Next.js featuring Home, About, and Contact pages.
+A modern portfolio website built with Next.js featuring Home and About pages.

 ## Quick Start